Adapting your home: The bathroom

 • The bathroom may be used by multiple people who have different needs.

 Some people prefer to keep a bath as they find the warm water helps with pain relief.
-However, accessing a bath in the future, even with equipment could become difficult.
-When thinking about fitting a bath, it is helpful to consider the following:
+To help maintain safe access to a bath it is helpful to consider the following:

 • Do you have a condition which makes bathing unsafe, for example epilepsy?